bgcarvalho/3w-dataset-flow-instability-detection/README.md

 ## Requirements

-- Python3
+- Python >= 3.8
-- pip
+- pip (this will try to install Cython and you must have a C compiler)
 - virtualenv
 - 7zip

 ## Install

-Clone the repository:
+Clone this repository:

 `git clone https://github.com/bgcarvalho/3w-dataset-flow-instability-detection.git`